dmarrazzo/demo-rh-bpm/readme.md

 Use case scenario
 -----------------------

-The Order Management process is a classical provisioning flow that any kind of organization has place.
+The Order Management process is a classical provisioning flow that any kind of organization has in place.

 The purchase department receives a purchase request (process start), a purchase specialist will see in his / her task list the **Offer Request** task.
 To complete the task, he/she has to specify the item category and which supplier to involve in the request for proposal (in demo there are three options: supplier1, supplier2, supplier3).